Stadion Lachen

 Stadion Lachen is a multi-use stadium in Thun, Switzerland.
-It is currently used mostly for American Football matches of the Thun Tigers.
-The stadium was the home ground of FC Thun from 1954 until 2011.
-The stadium holds 10,350 and was built in 1954.
+It is currently used mostly for American football matches of the Thun Tigers.
+The stadium served as the home ground of FC Thun from 1954 to 2011 until the Swiss Football League deemed it unfit for top-tier football, prompting the club to construct a new stadium.
+The stadium has a capacity of 10,350 and opened in 1954.
 The stadium has areas for both sitting and standing.

 The Thun Tigers play home matches at the Stadium since 2012 in the Nationalliga A (American football) the top-level league for American football in Switzerland.